torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 Before implementing the ``ioctl`` function, the numbers corresponding to the commands must be chosen.
-One method is to choose consecutive numbers starting at 0, but it is recommended to use ``_IOC(dir, type, nr, size)`` macrodefinition to generate ioctl codes.
-The macrodefinition parameters are as follows:
+One method is to choose consecutive numbers starting at 0, but it is recommended to use ``_IOC(dir, type, nr, size)`` macro definition to generate ioctl codes.
+The macro definition parameters are as follows:

    * ``dir`` represents the data transfer (``_IOC_NONE`` , ``_IOC_READ``,
      ``_IOC_WRITE``).